Caris LeVert NBA Playoffs Player Props: Cavaliers vs. Knicks

-The Cleveland Cavaliers, Caris LeVert included, will play at 6:00 PM on Saturday versus the New York Knicks in the 2023 NBA Playoffs.
+Caris LeVert and his Cleveland Cavaliers teammates hit the court versus the New York Knicks in the 2023 NBA Playoffs, at 7:30 PM ET on Tuesday.

-Let's break down the prop bets available for LeVert, using stats and trends to make good predictions.
+With prop bets available for LeVert, let's break down some stats and trends to assist you in making good predictions.

 Caris LeVert Prop Bets vs. the Knicks